Lightstreamer/Lightstreamer-example-FullScreenMario-adapter-java/README.md

 ## Build

-To build your own version of `Lexample-FullScreenMario-adapter-java-0.0.1-SNAPSHOT.jar`, instead of using the one provided in the `deploy.zip` file from the [Install](https://github.com/Lightstreamer/Lightstreamer-example-FullScreenMario-adapter-java#install) section above, you have two options: either use [Maven](https://maven.apache.org/) (or other build tools) to take care of dependencies and building (recommended) or gather the necessary jars yourself and build it manually.
+To build your own version of `example-full-screen-mario-adapter-java-x.y.x.jar`, instead of using the one provided in the `deploy.zip` file from the [Install](https://github.com/Lightstreamer/Lightstreamer-example-FullScreenMario-adapter-java#install) section above, you have two options: either use [Maven](https://maven.apache.org/) (or other build tools) to take care of dependencies and building (recommended) or gather the necessary jars yourself and build it manually.

-For the sake of simplicity only the Maven case is detailed here.
+For the sake of simplicity, only the Maven case is detailed here.

 ### Maven